TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-When we list the http page, we see the following:
+When we browse to the HTTP service, we see the following:

 <br />